pulumi/docs/reference/service/webhooks.md

 ---

 Webhooks allow you to build applications that will be notified when events happen on Pulumi.
-For example, whenever a stack is updated, an team is modified, and so on.
-Whenever an event occurres will send an HTTP `POST` request to all registered webhooks.
+For example, whenever a stack is updated, a team is modified, and so on.
+Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
 The webhook then can then be used to emit some notification, start running integration tests, or even update additional stacks.

 Webhooks can be used for pretty much anything you want, and are the foundation